xiaomopro/Glory-To-Goo-StorageMod/README.md

 ## Installation

 1. Download and install **BepInEx 6 IL2CPP BE** into your game folder:
--From Glory To Goo/
+- From Glory To Goo/
--├── BepInEx/
+- ├── BepInEx/
--├── doorstop_config.ini
+- ├── doorstop_config.ini
--└── winhttp.dll
+- └── winhttp.dll

 2. Launch the game once and close it.
 This allows BepInEx to initialize and generate required files.